ollbx/build-term.nvim/book/src/config.md

         -- Allows customizing the navigation to the error file.
         -- _Warning_: setting this will override the default behavior. open = function(match)
-            -- Try to open `match.data.filename` in the current window.
+            -- Try to open `match.data.file` in the current window.
             -- This is intended to allow customizing the path searching mechanism.
             -- See `view.lua` for the default implementation.
             -- Return `true` on success.